 1. Decking Is Dangerously Slippery When It’s Wet

 This is both true and false, depending on the decking.
 Traditional timber and composite decking are notoriously slippery when it’s wet underfoot.
-This is especially true if algae and grime has built up.
-Fitted with aggregate or rubber inserts, non slip timber decking stays safe all year round, even when in wet or icy weather.
+This is especially true if algae and grime have built up.
+Fitted with aggregate or rubber inserts, non-slip timber decking stays safe all year round, even when in wet or icy weather.

 2. Timber Decking Requires Too Much Maintenance

-All cut ends, drill holes and notches in pressure treated softwood timber need to be treated with an end grain preservative.
-This will protect the timber against fungal attack.
+All cut ends, drill holes and notches in pressure-treated softwood timber need to be treated with an end-grain preservative.
+This will protect the timber against fungal attacks.
 Both softwoods and hardwoods can be oiled to prevent the timber from weathering.
-This will also prevent the timber naturally weathering to a silvery grey.
+This will also prevent the timber from natural weathering to a silvery grey.

 Even composite decking fades in colour after about three months and will need painting or staining with specialist composite paint to restore its original colour.

 3. Timber Decking Is Damaging Forests

 Timber is a natural material that originates from a renewable source.
 More sustainable timber is coming from managed forests in Europe and Russia every year.
 Pine is a very popular choice of timber for softwood decking, and more sustainably-sourced hardwoods are available too.

 Responsible decking suppliers will be FSC® certified and will be able to provide you with information to assure you that your decking has come from a sustainably managed timber forest.
 You can learn more about sustainably sourced timber and search for FSC certified products and suppliers here.